-New York: Corporate Franchise Tax Regulations Officially Proposed
+New York: Corporate Franchise Tax Regulations Finalized

-On August 9, 2023, the New York Department of Taxation and Finance (Department) published the comprehensive Article 9-A corporate franchise tax regulations in the New York State Register.
-In doing so, the Department has started the process under the State Administrative Procedure Act (SAPA) of formally adopting these regulations, which have been in draft form for over a year.
-The 417 pages of regulatory text can be accessed here.
-These regulations implement New York's substantially reformed corporate and bank tax laws that have generally been in effect since tax years beginning on or after January 1, 2015 (the enactment of a zero percent tax rate on entire net income for Qualified New York Manufacturers was effective for the 2014 tax year).
-It is likely that almost every New York business taxpayer will be affected by some aspect of the revised regulations.
-Most of the significant changes are in Parts 1 through 9 of Subchapter A of Chapter I of Title 20 of the Codes, Rules and Regulations of the State of New York, which will be repealed and replaced with entirely new language.
+On December 27, 2023, the New York Department of Taxation and Finance (Department) adopted regulations to implement the sweeping Article 9-A corporate franchise tax reforms first enacted almost a decade ago.
+As adopted, the regulations are 417 pages and can be accessed here.
+It is likely that almost every New York business taxpayer will be affected by some aspect of the final regulations.
+Most of the significant changes are in Parts 1 through 9 of Subchapter A of Chapter I of Title 20 of the Codes, Rules and Regulations of the State of New York, which are repealed and replaced with entirely new language.